Future of football and concussions

 A briefing paper written in 2010 for the Dana Foundation by Jordan Grafman, Ph.D., chief of cognitive neuroscience at the National Institute of Neurologic Disorders and Stroke and a member of the Dana Alliance for Brain Initiatives said brains do not fully mature until at least the mid-20s, “so if a concussion occurs in a still-developing brain, the trajectory of that development will presumably be affected.
 Even a mild head injury can certainly cause impairments and create problems in day-to-day functioning, particularly in higher cognitive functions, which are last to develop, as well as in social cognitive functions.”

 That education can’t come soon enough.
-The elder Harris said he has noticed differences in players’ motor skills, reactions, and in verbalizing words after just one concussion.
-His comments are enlightening and concerning because they offer one of the few glimpses from the sidelines of the impact of concussions at the prep level and they indicate the damage can occur earlier and have a greater impact than simply having “your bell rung.”
+The elder Harris said he had noticed differences in players’ motor skills, reactions and ability to verbalize words after just one concussion.
+His comments are enlightening and concerning because they offer one of the few glimpses from the sidelines of the impact of concussions at the prep level, and they indicate the damage can occur earlier and have a greater impact than simply having “your bell rung.”
 He is one of the few high school coaches to say publicly that he is observing damage to a player’s cognitive skills after the first concussion.
-The question it raises is whether that damage is temporary or longer lasting?
+The question it raises is whether that damage is temporary or longer-lasting?

-Of course people argue that if the coaches teach proper tackling techniques that injuries dealing with the head will decline which is true, but at the same time there are still forces of the game that are uncontrollable.
+Of course, people argue that if the coaches teach proper tackling techniques, then injuries dealing with the head will decline, which is true, but at the same time there are still uncontrollable forces of the game.
 Some people are willing to take that risk, but people have to remember that football isn’t the only sport where you see a large number of concussions happening.
-Hockey, soccer, lacrosse, basketball, bike riding, really any sport concussions are possible.
+In hockey, soccer, lacrosse, basketball, bike riding — really, any sport — concussions are possible.
 It's the players choice to play the sport.
-The best thing that can be done is to just educate and teach the sport properly.
+The best thing to do is to educate and teach the sport properly.